Macronutrient & Calorie Split Calculator

 How to Use the Macronutrient & Calorie Calculator

-• Enter Your Stats – Provide your age, gender, height, weight, and activity level.
+• Enter Your Stats – Provide your age, sex, height, weight, and activity level.

 • Choose Your Goal – Select fat loss, muscle gain, or maintenance to customize results.